apollographql/specs-inaccessible/spec.md

 ## Processor Responsibilities

-The Processor is responsible for removing all inaccessible elements from the schema output.
-Note in the `InaccessibleRemoval` algorithm below that because a Union can belong to another Union's set of types, the removal of a Union type may have an upwards "cascading" effect, causing other Unions to become candidates for removal.
+The Processor is responsible for validating `@inaccessible` directive applications in the input core schema, and removing `@inaccessible` schema elements from that core schema to produce its output.

 # Algorithms

 ## Is Inaccessible?